chrisbarrett/bison-mode/CONTRIBUTING.md

 ### Naming

-- Use a `bison-mode-` prefix for all public names.
+- Use a `bison-` prefix for all public names.
-- Use a `bison-mode--` prefix for all internal names.
+- Use a `bison--` prefix for all internal names.

 ### Docstrings